DemocracyClub/yournextrepresentative/README.md

 This is defined here: https://github.com/DemocracyClub/yournextrepresentative/blob/master/ynr/apps/candidates/views/mixins.py#L20

 We can modify the old value to reflect the current election.
 Change, PR, merge, [currently Sym needs to deploy]

+If this is a General Election, the parliamentary candidates can be imported using a google sheet csv url with `python manage candidatebot_import_next_ppcs --sheet-url SHEET_URL`